Cancer prevention: What basic insurance covers

 People with an increased risk, such as smokers, should have regular checks.

-Basic insurance usually only covers the costs of medically necessary treatment, which does not apply to preventive examinations.
-However, there are some exceptions.
-The following check-ups are recognized by basic insurance:
+Basic insurance generally only covers the costs of medically necessary services in the event of illness, accident and maternity.
+However, the following cancer coverage is recognized by basic insurance: